Theft Defense Attorneys in Greensboro, NC

 If you have been charged with a misdemeanor or felony property crime, you need an aggressive North Carolina criminal defense attorney who has successfully defended these cases.

-Each attorney in our division has the experience and knowledge to present the best possible defense.
-Contact The Clifford Division at 336-574-2788 or online.
+Each attorney in Clifford & Harris, PLLC has the experience and knowledge to present the best possible defense.
+Contact Clifford & Harris, PLLC at 336-574-2788 or online.
 We will meet with you for free to discuss your options.